The Trouble with Brightline Trains in South Florida

 The Legal Issues

 Commuter train accidents in South Florida are a major problem.
 Despite Brightline’s attempts to reinvent itself by changing the company’s name to Virgin Trains USA, commuter trains remain a hazard to pedestrians and motorists alike in South Florida to a much greater extent than in any other metropolitan area in the United States.
 The families of people killed after being struck by trains may be entitled to damages in a wrongful death lawsuit.
 If the conductor of the train could have prevented the accident but did not, it makes sense to name the train company as a defendant.
 If the accident happened because of a malfunction of the railroad crossing arms or signals or because the crossing was designed in such a way that it does not effectively keep pedestrians and cars off the tracks, then it may be possible to file a premises liability lawsuit against the city or county.

 Wrongful death accident attorneys offer hope to families financially devastated by the accidental death of a family member.
-Contact Palm Beach County wrongful death attorney Scott Smith for a consultation.
+Contact Palm Beach County wrongful death attorneys at Smith & Ball Injury Law for a consultation.